Texas Smart Meters Overview –

 Smart Meter Grid Benefits

 In 2005 and 2007, the Texas Public Utility Commission issued rulemakings that paved the way for traditional electric meters to be converted to advanced meters commonly referred to as smart meters.
-These smart meters have interval data recorders and continuous two-way communication that allows data to be transmitted to the electric utility.
+Texas smart meters have interval data recorders and continuous two-way communication that allows data to be transmitted to the electric utility.
 The benefit of these meters is two-fold.
 First, the grid operator, transmission and distribution utilities, and Texas retail electric providers benefit from receiving timely detailed data on customer usage rather than relying on statistical load profiles.
 Understanding customer behavior leads to more accurate forecasting and planning and a more real-time measurement of how electric load responds to factors such as weather.
 This enhances the efficiency and reliability of the power grid.

 Smart Meter Consumer Benefits